-RULES of the VI INTERNATIONAL PIANO COMPETITION SMEDEREVO
+RULES of the VII INTERNATIONAL PIANO COMPETITION SMEDEREVO

-The competition will be held in Smederevo, Serbia, on the 9-14.
-May 2019. at the Cultural Center, Karađorđe street, 5-7
+The competition will be held in Smederevo, Serbia, on the first half of May 2020. at the Cultural Center, Karađorđe street, 5-7

 The jury will consist of at least three renowned piano professors (composition).
 The jury’s decision is final and irrevocable.

 If a professor is a member of the jury but has his students in the competition , he has no right to evaluate and decide on the evaluation of his own students.